Skip to main content

 }

-Indexes on userId, (provider, model), status, createdAt, promptId cover the queries the dashboard runs.
+Indexes on userId, (provider, model), status, createdAt cover the queries the dashboard runs.

 Step-by-step: add a usage report